Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale

+For $1\leq p\leq \infty$ we denote by $p'$ the H\"older conjugate, that is $\frac{1}{p}+\frac{1}{p'}=1$.
 Given $x\in \R^d$ and $r>0$, we write $B(x,r)$ or $B_r(x)$ for the open ball centered at $x$ with radius $r$ and $Q(x,r)$ for the open cube centered at $x$ with sides parallel to the axis and side-length $2r$.
-Given any cube $Q$, we write $\ell(Q)$ for its side-length, and $rQ$ will stand for the cube with the same center but enlarged by a factor $r$.
-We will use the same notation for balls and one dimensional cubes, that is, intervals.
+For any cube $Q$, we write $\ell(Q)$ for its side-length, and $rQ$ will stand for the cube with the same center but enlarged by a factor $r$.
+We will use the same notation for one dimensional balls and cubes, that is, intervals.